8none1/octopus_agile_battery_scheduler/README.md

 ## Current state

+### 2023-03-23

+Added the ability to export prices to InfluxDB.
+Fixed a few bugs in the economy scheduler.
+Started to really get to grips with what this thing needs to do.
+Lots more work to do.

 ### 2023-03-22

 Started to add proper cli options to build a proper tool rather than a script that does one job.
 It's untidy but I will fix that later.